Catherine M. and Scott C. Roberts Faculty Fellow

 B.S. in Biochemistry, University of Texas at Austin, 2016

 While at Northwestern, Alex participated in an array of teaching-focused activities, such as leading both department- and college-level Teaching Committees, co-instructing an undergraduate course, and completing and later mentoring participants in the Teaching Certificate Program at the Searle Center for Advancing Learning and Teaching.
 Additionally, she was a co-founding member of the ChBE ARDEI Committee, where she collaborated on a variety of initiatives with undergraduate and graduate students, post-docs, staff, and faculty.
-Several of the initiatives worked on resulted on resulted in freely available resources, which are linked on this website on the Resources page.
+Alex has since brought her passion for engineering education, teaching, and ARDEI to the Department of Chemical Engineering at University of Washington, where her focus is teaching undergraduate courses, advising and supporting students, updating and managing the Unit Operations Laboratory, and continuing to enhance equity in engineering education.
+While at UW, she has continued her passion for outreach by serving as the Women in Chemical Engineering (WChE) faculty advisor and serving on the Board of Directors of STEM Pals.
+Her service and engineering education research is often focused on creating resources for faculty to make their teaching more equitable, accessible, and focused on integrating social justice concepts into engineering curriculum.
+For access to these resources, please the Resources page of this website.

 2025 Joseph J. Martin Award, Chemical Engineering Division, 131st ASEE Annual Conference & Exposition, American Society for Engineering Education (2024 awarded, 2025 received) (additional press linked here)